onoi/blob-store/README.md

 ### Tests

 The library provides unit tests that covers the core-functionality normally run by the [continues integration platform][travis].
-Tests can also be executed manually using the PHPUnit configuration file found in the root directory.
+Tests can also be executed manually using the `composer phpunit` command from the root directory.

 ### Release notes

-* 1.0.0 initial release (not yet)
+* 1.0.0 (2015-06-02)
+ - Initial release

 ## License